Jerome Nadal

-Jérôme Nadal (in Spanish: Jerónimo Nadal) was born on 11 August 1507 in Palma De Mallorca, in the Balearic Islands, Spain, and died on 3 April 1580 in Rome.
-He was a Spanish Jesuit priest in the first generation of the companions of St. Ignatius of Loyola.
+Jérôme Nadal, SJ (in Spanish: Jerónimo Nadal) was a Spanish Jesuit priest in the first generation of the companions of St. Ignatius of Loyola.
 A very close collaborator of St. Ignatius of Loyola, the founder of the Society of Jesus, he was sent to explain to the various Jesuit communities of Europe the first draft of the Constitutions.
 He is known as the "Ignatian theologian" for having developed the theology behind Ignatian spirituality.

 Elements of biography

-Born in Palma de Mallorca on 11 August 1507, Jerome was the eldest of four children of Antonio Nadal, a lawyer by profession, and Maria Morey.
-Nadal studied at the University of Alcalá de Henares (1526) where he met Ignatius for the first time.
-He kept his distance from Ignatius at this point, since Ignatius was in trouble with the Inquisition.
+Born in Palma de Mallorca, in the Balearic Islands, on 11 August 1507, Jerome was the eldest of the four children of Antonio Nadal, a lawyer, and Maria Morey.
+Nadal studied at the University of Alcalá de Henares (1526), where he met Ignatius of Loyola for the first time.
+He kept his distance from Ignatius at this point since Ignatius was in trouble with the Inquisition.

 In autumn 1532 Nadal went to the University of Paris to continue his studies.
 He felt attracted to the priesthood and, while studying mathematics, began to study theology.
-In the Latin Quarter he ran across his fellow student from Alcalá, Ignatius of Loyola, along with Ignatius' group of "friends in the Lord", Peter Faber, Francis Xavier, and Diego Laynez among others.
-But he stubbornly refused to join these "alumbrados" whom he mistrusted.
+In the Latin Quarter he ran across Ignatius and his group of "friends in the Lord", including Peter Faber, Francis Xavier, and Diego Laynez.
+But he stubbornly refused to join these "alumbrados", whom he mistrusted.
 He preferred, he said, the Gospel to their "Spiritual Exercises", fearing "to be dragged out of orthodoxy".

 Like other Spaniards, he had to leave Paris for political reasons in 1536, and continued his training at the University of Avignon (then an enclave of the Papal States).
 There he gained a remarkable mastery of Hebrew, to the admiration of the Jewish community of the "City of the Popes".
-He was offered the position of spiritual director and chief rabbi of Avignon! ... which troubled him.
+He was offered the position of spiritual director and chief rabbi of Avignon, which he refused.

 In April 1536 he was ordained a priest by the auxiliary bishop of Avignon, Simon de Podio, and on 11 May he was awarded a doctorate in theology.